Revisiting the phenomenon of bouncing of inertial particles crossing density stratified interfaces: Results and Discussion

-We first compare our results with the experiments and theoretical predictions in Eq.~\eqref{eq:critical_density} from \citet{Camassa2022CriticalFluid} in \autoref{Figure: cammasa plot}.
-The experiments are conducted in a slightly different parameter range, with higher density ratios and smaller spheres (4-5 mm in diameter instead of 10 mm~\cite{Wang2024BouncingLayer}), but with the same interface width-to-sphere-diameter ratio, $h/a \approx 2-4$.

-As expected for this range of sphere diameter to interface width ratio, the results of bouncing particles from our experiment fall close to the line marking the critical density triplets relationship of the type Eq.~\eqref{eq:critical_density}.
-Note that in this and all following figures, data from Series A (water-salt stratification) are represented by triangles, and data from Series B (glycerol-water stratification) are represented by circles.
-Green color symbols (circles and triangles) are for the crossing particles, and red-colored symbols are for the bouncing cases.
-The square symbols are from the Camassa et al.~\cite{Camassa2022CriticalFluid} table of parameters for the particles that stopped in the interface (the authors did not report on bouncing spheres).
-The lines represent results in the form of Eq.~\eqref{eq:critical_density} with experimental results (black) and the upper theoretical limit coefficients (red)~\cite{Camassa2022CriticalFluid}.
+We compare our results with the experiments of Camassa et al.~\cite{Camassa2022} in \autoref{Figure: cammasa plot}a in the same form as the authors proposed to support the critical density triplet prediction.
+Our experiments are conducted in a slightly different parameter range of density jumps and particle diameters, closer to the work of Wang et al.~\cite{Wang2024}, but with the same interface sphere-to-width ratio, $a/h \approx 0.2 - 0.5$.
+Data from Series A (water-salt stratification) are represented by triangles, and data from Series B (water-glycerol stratification) are represented by circles.
+The square symbols are from the Camassa et al.~\cite{Camassa2022} table of parameters for the particles that stopped in the interface (the authors in \cite{Camassa2022} did not report on bouncing spheres).
+The line is Eq.~\eqref{eq:critical_density} with constants $a_{1,2}$ fitted to the experimental results of~\cite{Camassa2022}.

-Our results for Series A replicate the experiment by \citet{Wang2024BouncingLayer}.
-In Figure~\ref{fig:fig19_wang}a,b.
-This figure presents symbols for the experimental data from the original paper, our two series, and the scaling laws for $V_\text{min}$, as in Eq.~\eqref{eq: V_min}.
-The results collapse onto the same line and the support for the linear fit proposed in Eq.~\eqref{eq: V_min} versus the $Re_2$ (\autoref{fig:fig19_wang}a).
-However, this fit is only valid for the range measured by \citet{Wang2024BouncingLayer} and for the series A in this regime.
-Results from series B and those from series A with larger $Re_2$ values present a different trend, indicating the need to include additional information in the scaling law.
-Similarly, we show in \autoref{fig:fig19_wang}b that scaling $V_\text{min}/V_1 \propto \sqrt{\Delta \rho_2/\rho2}$ also from Eq.~\eqref{eq: V_min} represents the data for both the series A and B experiments.
-However, the two series do not collapse onto a single curve due to differences in their viscosity ratios.

-The discrepancy can be attributed to the fact that inertia and viscosity effects are not included in \citet{Camassa2022CriticalFluid, Wang2024BouncingLayer}, which have been used to study water-salt mixtures only.
-Our results show that the proposed scaling laws fail to predict the bouncing for Series B. One plausible explanation is that the analysis ignores the Froude number, a parameter that combines settling velocity (and, indirectly, viscosity through the settling velocity) with density differences.